odpi/egeria-python/README.md

 This package is in active development.
 There is initial support for Egeria's platform services and configuration of Open Metadata and Governance servers along with some basic utilities.
-Next will be additional support to configure and operate servers, followed by glossary support.
+This client depends on Egeria 4.4 Snapshot and above - although most of the functions may work on earlier versions of Egeria as well.

 The code is organized to mimic the existing Egeria Java Client structure.

+A new examples folder holds some useful text widgets that help to visualize the status of an Egeria deployment.

 All feedback is welcome.
 Please engage via our [community](http://egeria-project.org/guides/community/), team calls, or via github issues in this repo.
 If interested in contributing,